-Address Resolution Protocol (ARP) is a network protocol used to map an IP address to a physical machine address that is recognized in the local network.
-It operates by sending a request packet to all machines on the network, asking for the machine with the specified IP address to respond with its MAC address.
-This process is crucial for enabling communication between devices on a local network, making it a fundamental component in telecom and network management.
-ARP ensures that data packets reach the correct hardware destination, thereby maintaining efficient and accurate network operations.
+Address Resolution Protocol (ARP) is a network protocol used to map an IP address to a physical machine address, also known as a MAC address, within a local network.
+It operates by sending a request packet to all devices on the network, asking for the MAC address associated with a specific IP address.
+This process is crucial for enabling communication between devices on a local network, making ARP an essential component in telecom and network management.
+By ensuring accurate address mapping, ARP helps maintain efficient and reliable network operations.

 Functionality of ARP in Networking